Arlington, Oregon

 Arlington is a city in Gilliam County, Oregon, United States.
 The city's population was 586 at the 2010 census and has a 2019 estimate of 591.

 History

 The account of how the city received its name varies; one tradition claims it was named after the lawyer Nathan Arlington Cornish, while another tradition claims that the Southern inhabitants of the city had enough clout to rename the city after Arlington, Virginia, home of general Robert E. Lee.
 Originally named Alkali, Arlington came into existence as a place for shipping cattle down the Columbia River.
 It was incorporated as Arlington by the Oregon Legislative Assembly on November 20, 1885.

-Following the completion of the John Day Dam, the original location of Arlington was moved to higher ground in 1963 to avoid the resulting inundation.
+The original townsite was demolished beginning in 1965 due to the scheduled inundation of Arlington by the rising waters of the Columbia River to form Lake Umatilla behind the John Day Dam.
+A new townsite was completed two years earlier.

 In 2008, it was discovered that Mayor Carmen Kontur-Gronquist had posted photos of herself in lingerie online, which, along with several other issues, led to her recall from office.